Turn concepts into precision-engineered products with RapidDirect’s end-to-end expertise.

 Hole in engineering

 A hole in engineering is defined as a circular cavity or opening geometry, which can be through or blind from the surface.
-In technical drawings, you can recognize them with specific symbols and corresponding GD & T’s.
+In technical drawings, you can recognize them with specific hole symbols (hole symbol in engineering drawing / hole symbols on drawings) and corresponding GD&T’s, including common notations such as the through-hole drawing symbol.
 For instance, the ‘Ø ‘ symbol with the corresponding diameter is used to denote simple engineering holes.

 Meanwhile, CNC drilling, punching, tapping, broaching, and EDM drilling are common techniques.
 Which technique to use depends on the characteristics specified in the design.